Wednesday, January 19, 2011

 P3.
 Governing authorities can become injurious to persons and property (See King George quartering troops in homes).

-This doctrine of the lesser Magistrate was taught by John Calvin and received direct application from John Knox in his letter "Appelation" to the lesser magistrates of Scotland as he sought protection from bloodthirsty papists.
+The principle of the lesser Magistrate was taught by John Calvin and received direct application from John Knox in his letter "Appelation" to the lesser magistrates of Scotland as he sought protection from bloodthirsty papists.
 The principle, being the backbone of the American Colonial secession from King George, led to the war being nicknamed the "Presbyterian War" by King George himself.
 Presbyterians should be proud that the American war for Independence was so called.

 So with all of that said, were these men all wrong in light of the modern applications of Rom 13?
-Not at all, lesser magistrates would actually be violating the commands for government in Romans 13 if they didn't stand up to tyrants and disobey sinful orders.
+Not at all, lesser magistrates would actually be violating the God given commands for government in Romans 13 if they didn't stand up to tyrants and disobey sinful orders.
 "For he is the minister of God to thee for good."
 (Rom 13:4)

 This is where we need to put on the big boy pants and think like adults, look over those grievances in the Declaration and decide who has our loyalty.
 The same can be said of the war for Southern Independence and the Lincoln's forced assimilation of the South back into a Borg like Union with Washington.
-It is this seed bed of thought that men like Thomas Jefferson could say, "Disobedience to tyrants is obedience to God."
+It is within this seed bed of thought that men like Thomas Jefferson could say, "Disobedience to tyrants is obedience to God."

-1 complaints:
+1 comment: